 For Emergency Fund Applications:

 Student award amounts are based on student requests via their application.
 Students submitting requests for significant amounts may be asked to document their expenses.
 Students submitting requests that include funds for lost wages, heating or electric bills, rent, or other items not related to the disruption of on campus study may have their amount reduced or denied, as these expenses were not impacted by the switch to online study.
-Students that do not meet the Title IV eligibility requirements cannot be approved for funding.

 - The Emergency Fund is to help students pay for educational expenses due to disruption of on campus instruction due to COVID-19.
 The Emergency Fund Application is online at https://bunkerhillcc.co1.qualtrics.com/jfe/form/SV_a8Ivtk1rWF2sZZb Students will need to provide their BHCC ID number, name, and dollar amounts for reimbursement for purchases of educationally related materials.
 These include items such as: technology purchases necessary to participate in online courses, purchases of books or materials that students were previously accessing on campus, and unexpected childcare costs for students that report having dependents on their FAFSA.
 Some students may be asked for documentation based on their requests.